LasseWolter/honours-project-21-22/clowdr/setup_notes.md

 **Auth0 Setup**
+- _!
+Create own README for this bc it's too long for the main README !_
+  - and it can be confusing when the section ends
+    - I was looking for a VSCode extension because I thought step 6 belonged to the general README again
 - For all configured URLs the trailing comma in the last line, needed to be removed for Auth0 to accept the input
   - e.g.:
     > http://localhost:3000/auth0/,